-ATI not only worked with Orange County for Heroes Hall, but have also completed a number of projects:
+ATI not only worked with Orange County for Heroes Hall but have also completed many projects:

 - Design of the OC Fair and Event Center Administration Building, a single story, 15,000 sf structure that is used for day-to-day staff offices and also the hosting of public and private events.